 Hausmann is a correspondent on Netflix's series "Bill Nye Saves The World" which premiered April 21st and was named the shows "unlikely science star" by Inverse Magazine.
-Season two is currently in production.
+Joanna will also voice a new recurring character in the Disney series "Milo Murphy's Law" in 2018.

 She is also a house performer at the Upright Citizens Brigade Theater (UCB) in New York with her team "Pretty Boys."

 Although born in the small town of Royal Leamington Spa in England, Joanna and her family are wholeheartedly from Caracas, Venezuela.
 Having moved around quite a bit during her childhood, she graduated from Caracas' American International School, ECA, in 2007.

 She graduated from Tufts University where she wrote various one-act plays as well as her original full length play entitled "Just Press Play", which won three student writing awards.
 She spent semesters at NYU's Tisch School of the Arts in New York, as well as in Los Angeles at University of Southern California.

 After graduation, Joanna moved to Chicago to participate in the Comedy Studies Program at The Second City Theater.
 She was selected and participated in the Mary Scrugs Works-by-Women Festival at the Second City two years in a row